mike-sierra/deotp/08_emacs.md

     The screen is split into two different _windows_.
 One displays one of the source files, and the other displays the directory listing.
-    Type __C-x o__ (the letter `o`) to swap the cursor from one buffer to another.
+    Type __C-x o__ (the lowercase letter `o`) to swap the cursor from one buffer to another.
 Within the directory listing, select one of the other source files than the one displaying.
 Type __C-x 1__ to expand that buffer's window to fill the screen.
-(Alternately, __C-x 0__ removes the current window and displays the other.)
+(Alternately, __C-x 0__ (the number zero) removes the current window and displays the other.)

     While these windows often correspond to editing buffers, they're not quite the same thing.
 To prove this, run __C-x 2__ to split the current buffer into separate windows.
-You can now make edits in one window that are reflected in the other, and navigate to another part of the file from what the other window displays.
+You can now make edits in one window that are reflected in the other, use __C-x o__ to swap between the two views of the same buffer, and navigate to another part of the file from what the other window displays.

     Finally, type __C-x C-b__ to list buffers in a separate window.
 It